hkseth/about.me/README.md

 # Hitesh Seth
 ![Linkedin](https://i.sstatic.net/gVE0j.png) https://www.linkedin.com/in/hiteshseth

-**TL;DR**;
+**TL;DR**
-- I am laser-focused on getting CRM (Sales, Servicing, Marketing) Agentic capabilities, built on a Data & AI foundation, live at scale in production within the largest/complex customers in regulated industries - Financial Services & Insurance, and to some extent Life Sciences & Healthcare.
+- Currently, I am laser-focused on getting CRM (Sales, Servicing, Marketing) Agentic capabilities, built on a Data & AI foundation, live at scale in production within the largest/complex customers in regulated industries - Financial Services & Insurance, and to some extent Life Sciences & Healthcare.

 **Salesforce**:
 - As Chief Architect for Financial Services & Insurance, I am responsible for the solution architecture for our products, working closely with key customers around the world.
 My primary focus is on integrating customer-facing CRM capabilities—such as Sales, Marketing, Onboarding, and Servicing (Contact Center) with Data, AI/ML and GenAI/Agent platforms.